 There was no outlook written for Dan Williams in 2017.
 Check out the latest news below for more on his current fantasy value.

 Dan Williams Contract Information:

-Signed a five-year deal with the Cardinals in August of 2010.
+Signed with the Raiders in March of 2015.

 To instantly reveal our fantasy analysis of every player – including Dan Williams – simply subscribe now.